-The S{eq} concept incorporates the fact that, while correlation between stationary test levels [1/2 rated engine speed measured at 20"] and new product certification test levels [SAE J331 or EPA F76b test procedures] is generally poor, on a model-by-model basis a high correlation exists [average of .892] between changes in SAE J331 levels and stationary test noise emissions.
-Hence, on a particular model motorcycle, changes in SAE J331 emission levels are almost directly reflected in an equal amount in the stationary test results.
+The S{eq} concept incorporates the fact that, while correlation between stationary test levels (1/2 rated engine speed measured at 20") and new product certification test levels (SAE J331 or EPA F76b test procedures) is generally poor, on a model-by-model basis a high correlation exists (average of .892) between changes in SAE J331 levels and stationary test noise emissions.
+Hence, on a particular model motorcycle, changes in SAE J331 emission levels have been shown to be almost directly reflected in an equal amount in the stationary test noise levels.

-To establish S{eq} compliance test values, the manufacturers would be required to provide, on a model-by-model basis, both the SAE J331 acceleration test values $[A{OEM}]$ along with the stationary test noise level for the stock configured motorcycle $[S{OEM}]$.
-[Such stationary data is presently supplied to the State of Florida.]
-The stationary equivalent level is then roughly the actual 0.E.M. stationary test level + the difference in decibels that that particular model motorcycle is below the applicable legal limit $[A{REG}]$ [actually, the proposed S{eq} methodology uses .892 of this difference].
+^{}Walsh, J.B. and Marcus, W.E.: "Motorcycle Noise Control Through Use of a Stationary Sound Level Test".
+Presented at the 97th Meeting of the Acoustical Society of America, Boston, Massachusetts, June 13, 1979.
+To establish S{eq} compliance test values, the manufacturers would be required to provide, on a model-by-model basis, both the SAE J331 acceleration test values (A{OEM}) along with the stationary test noise level for the stock configured motorcycle (S{OEM}) .
+(Such stationary data is presently supplied to the State of Florida.)
+The stationary equivalent level is then roughly the actual 0.E.M. stationary test level + the difference in decibels that that particular model motorcycle is below the applicable legal limit (A{REC}) .
+(Actually, the proposed Seq methodology uses .892 of this difference.)
 Expressed mathematically;

-$$S{eq} = S{OEM} + 0.892 \times [A{REG} - A{OEM}]$$
+$S{eq} = S{OEM} + 0.892 \times (A{REG} - A{OEM})$

-Application of such a concept would insure, for example, that a new motorcycle yielding 83 dB under SAE J331 conditions [current California standard] would never be allowed to produce a higher level than that.
+Application of such a concept would insure, for example, that a new motorcycle yielding 83 dB under SAE J331 conditions (current California standard) would never be allowed to produce a higher level than that.
 This concept further suggests that regardless of modification to the motorcycle, its noise emissions would be held to no greater than the applicable new product certification limit in effect at time of sale.
-[A much tighter control than a single-number stationary limit would ever afford.]
+(A much tighter control than a single-number stationary limit would ever afford.)